-Moreover, the Drug Quality and Security Act imposes obligations on manufacturers of pharmaceutical products related to product tracking and tracing.
-Among the requirements of this legislation, manufacturers are required to provide certain information regarding the product to individuals and entities to which product ownership is transferred, will be required to label products with a product identifier and are required to keep certain records regarding the product.
+Moreover, the Drug Quality and Security Act, or DSCSA, imposes obligations on manufacturers of pharmaceutical products related to product tracking and tracing.
+Among the requirements of the DSCSA, manufacturers are required to provide certain information regarding the product to individuals and entities to which product ownership is transferred, will be required to label products with a product identifier and are required to keep certain records regarding the product for a period of six years.
 The transfer of information to subsequent product owners by manufacturers will eventually be required to be done electronically.
 Manufacturers are also required to verify that purchasers of the manufacturers' products are appropriately licensed.
-Further, under this legislation, manufacturers have investigation, quarantine, disposition, and FDA and trading partner notification responsibilities related to counterfeit, diverted, stolen and intentionally adulterated products that would result in serious adverse health consequences or death to humans, as well as products that are the subject of fraudulent transactions or which are otherwise unfit for distribution such that they would be reasonably likely to result in serious health consequences or death.
+Further, under the DSCSA, manufacturers must establish procedures for the investigation, quarantine, disposition, and FDA and trading partner notification requirements.
+These procedures relate to suspicious, counterfeit, diverted, stolen and intentionally adulterated products that would result in serious adverse health consequences or death to humans, as well as products that are the subject of fraudulent transactions or which are otherwise unfit for distribution such that they would be reasonably likely to result in serious health consequences or death.